KRYP

-KRYP (93.1 FM) is a commercial radio station licensed to Gladstone, Oregon, and serving the Portland metropolitan area.
-It is owned by the Salem Media Group and airs a Spanish language Regional Mexican format, a mix of genres including Banda, Ranchera, Mariachi, and Norteño music.
+KRYP (93.1 FM, "93.1 El Rey") is a commercial radio station licensed to Gladstone, Oregon, United States, and serving the Portland metropolitan area.
+Owned by the Salem Media Group, it airs a Spanish-language Regional Mexican format, a mix of genres including Banda, Ranchera, Mariachi, and Norteño music.
 The studios are on SE Lake Road, off the Milwaukie Expressway (Oregon Route 224) in Portland.

-KRYP is a Class C3 FM station, with an effective radiated power (ERP) of 1,600 watts.
-Its transmitter is atop Portland's West Hills.
+KRYP's transmitter is located atop Portland's West Hills.